 Far more than that, the resting of your fingertips together at the gravitational-center of your body/mind is a kind of “trick” to attract the subtle strands of thinking-consciousness down to the breathing-center.

 Lots of moving and adjusting will not help your practice, and it will disturb others.
 Maybe the guy sitting right next to you in the movie theater will feel a lot better about his movie experience if he can just slowly munch through a loud, plasticky bag of potato chips and slurp his oversized Coke and crack his fingers from time to time.
 But will that enhance your own movie-going experience?

 The same applies for our Dharma Room etiquette.
 We don’t need to be wooden robots, by any measure.
 But having clear body-awareness helps your own meditation’s growth and the practice of others.

 It’s normal that your knee or back will start to hurt a little.
 In the beginning try to continue meditating, very often it passes away again.
 If the pain becomes too problematic, half-bow once as a silent-courtesy, stand up carefully and walk behind your cushion until your knees/back, whatever, are better again.

 Attention to breath is central to all true meditation traditions and schools.
 In Zen, we practice with awareness of breath: soft attention to your breathing, to that natural rising and falling flow of inhalation and exhalation that happens automatically.
 When a thought comes and drags you with it, just notice that, let go of it, and return to your breath again.

-(An important point: We do NOT teach people to “concentrate” on the breath, or “focus” on the breath.
+(An important point: We do not teach people to “concentrate” on the breath, or “focus” on the breath.
 Both of these actions have tension, holding, and cannot be maintained for long.
-“Awareness” of breath is NOT the same as “concentrating” or “focusing” on breath.)
+“Awareness” of breath is not the same as “concentrating” or “focusing” on breath.)

 We do not “ask” this conceptually, or with our thinking-mind: it is the natural questioning/watching that we have about life and death.
 “What am I?”